mhmirza/DataViz/finalproject3.md

 ### Final Deliverable
 After refining the elements in my initial storyboard and incorporating changes based on common patterns identified in the user research phase, I was able to put together my final website.
 The link to the final deliverable can be found here: [Fast Fashion: The Hidden Costs](https://carnegiemellon.shorthandstories.com/fast-fashion-the-hidden-costs/index.html).

-* Data Sources utilized in this presentation have been referenced in the footer of each data visualization, with a working copy of each dataset uploaded on Github repository.
-* Images have primarily been used from [Unsplash](https://unsplash.com/) and [Pexel](https://www.pexels.com/), with author credits provided under each image.
-* Statistics quoted in the website have been referenced at the end of the Shorthand website.

 ### Intended Audience
 This story is designed for an audience, which acknowledges the importance of socio-environmental theories.
 In simpler words, this story is meant for people who realize that human decisions have a bearing on the status of ecosystems, which in turn affect the sustainability of human life and our future decisions.
 Initially, I was concerned about moving forward with this assumption of my audience being in favor of making sustainable, socially responsible choices, but considering the scope of conversations revolving around critical issues such as climate change and child labor, I thought this leap of faith was much warranted.